ThomasProg/Algo-A-to-Z/content/Collisions/NarrowPhase/SAT/MinkoswkiAndAxes/_index.en.md

 {{% /tab %}}
 {{< /tabs >}}

-However, the problem with that is that we have to compute the sum of minkowsky.
+However, the problem with that is that we have to compute the sum of Minkowski.

 The obvious way would be to compute possible points and then to create a convex hull around them.\
 A convex hull can be created for any dimension with the QuickHull algorithm.\